iamkrishnagupta10/Cost-effective-webui/README.md

 # Start the project
 project.start_project()

-#Example 1 (From your Tasks)
-This example code visits a predefined website and performs a simple task.
+**This example code visits a predefined website and performs a simple task.
 This is a simplified example and only demonstrates the concept of automating browsing behavior.
-It doesn't incorporate complexities like user footprint masking, IP management, or Google and YouTube's algorithm.
+It doesn't incorporate complexities like user footprint masking, IP management, or Google and YouTube's algorithm.**

 # Importing necessary libraries
 from selenium import webdriver